EdenBelouadah/class-incremental-learning/cil/README.md

 ## Code
-* Codes of LUCIR, iCaRL, and BiC are mainly taken from their original repositories and adapted to our protocol.
+Some of the codes are taken from their original repositories and adapted to our protocol.
+Click on each algorithm to go to its corresponding code repository: [LUCIR](https://github.com/hshustc/CVPR19_Incremental_Learning), [iCaRL](https://github.com/hshustc/CVPR19_Incremental_Learning), [BiC](https://github.com/wuyuebupt/LargeScaleIncrementalLearning), [LwF](https://github.com/srebuffi/iCaRL), [REMIND](https://github.com/tyler-hayes/REMIND), [Deep-SLDA](https://github.com/tyler-hayes/Deep_SLDA).

-* ScaIL, IL2M, FT codes are available in other papers' folders.
+Note that for iCaRL, we used the implementation proposed in the paper of LUCIR, since it provides better performance than the original implementation.
+However, for LwF, we used the implementation from the original paper of iCaRL, for the same reasons.

+Please check the other folders of this repository for the codes of [ScaIL](https://github.com/EdenBelouadah/class-incremental-learning/tree/master/scail), [IL2M](https://github.com/EdenBelouadah/class-incremental-learning/tree/master/il2m), [DeeSIL](https://github.com/EdenBelouadah/class-incremental-learning/tree/master/deesil), [FT](https://github.com/EdenBelouadah/class-incremental-learning/tree/master/scail), and [SIW](https://github.com/EdenBelouadah/class-incremental-learning/tree/master/siw).

 I will provide examples on how to run different codes soon.
 Please contact me by reporting any issues with the codes, to help me improve the repository.